kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 4. Supply the customer with the ID, the value of the token, and hashType as per the following information:

 sessionPrivileges: list:*,enableentitlement,privacycontext:MediaSpace_privacy_context,setrole:role_id.

-THIS ROLE Dictates the use case - tells the API which role to call...

 **Note:** The required permissions depend on the application for which the Application Token is being created.
 For an administrative application, you may want to use of the Operator, Manager, or Administrator roles, which include permissions to all methods.
 If you are creating a custom limited role, you may want to remove the ‘User’ role that is associated automatically with the user when the user is created (in step 1 above).